 Homeland Security Presidential Directive 14 and the SAFE Port Act of 2006 mandated the creation of the Global Nuclear Detection Architecture and charged the Domestic Nuclear Detection Office with coordinating its development and implementing its domestic component.
 It is supported by the activities of the Department of Defense, Department of Energy, Department of Homeland Security, Department of Justice, and Department of State, as well as the U.S. Nuclear Regulatory Commission and the Office of the Director of National Intelligence, in coordination with state, local, and tribal authorities, international partners, and private entities.

-Examples of the Global Nuclear Detection Architecture in action:
+Examples of efforts supporting the Global Nuclear Detection Architecture:

 - Radiation portal monitors scan for radiological and nuclear materials at international border crossings.